-Acne is the common cause of spots.
-Most people with acne are aged between 12 and 25 but some older and younger people are affected.
-Boys are more commonly affected than girls.
-Acne usually affects the face but may also affect the back, neck and chest.
-The severity can range from mild to severe.
 About 8 in 10 teenagers develop some degree of acne.
 Often it is mild.
-However, it is estimated that about 3 in 10 teenagers have acne bad enough to need treatment to prevent scarring.
-Untreated acne usually lasts about 4-5 years before settling.
-However, it can last for many years in some cases.
+However, it is estimated that about 3 in 10 teenagers have severe acne bad enough to need treatment to prevent scarring.
+Untreated acne usually lasts about 4-5 years before settling by itself.

 What causes acne?

 The description above is the cause of almost all cases of acne.
 Rarely, certain diseases in girls and women may cause acne or make acne worse.
 For example, polycystic ovary syndrome and conditions that cause excess male hormone to be made in the ovary or adrenal gland.
-These conditions cause other symptoms in addition to acne, such as thinning of scalp hair, excess growth of facial or body hair (hirsutism) and other problems.
-Another rare cause of acne is exposure to chemicals that occur in some workplaces (halogenated hydrocarbons).
+These conditions cause other symptoms in addition to acne, such as thinning of scalp hair, excess hair growth (hirsutism) of facial or body hair, and other problems.
+Being exposed to chemicals in the workplace, particularly things called halogenated hydrocarbons, can cause acne.

 What makes acne worse?